Book a Free Phone Consult

 Is that okay?
 Am I a bad person for living my life while the world feels like it’s falling apart?
 Is it wrong to celebrate when there's so much pain in the world right now??

-I don’t think we talk enough about this kind of grief, the grief that lives in the background of our day-to-day lives.
-The kind that’s always humming underneath, especially when the news from Israel, or anywhere else in the world, feels like too much to hold.
-And we don’t talk enough about what it means to keep going in the middle of all that.
+I don’t think we properly address this kind of grief.
+It's the grief that lives in the background of our day-to-day lives.
+The grief that’s always lingering in the background, especially when the news from Israel, or anywhere else in the world, feels like too much to hold.
+And here we are trying to live our lives and feel happy?
+Are we even allowed?

 Despair can’t be the only thing we make space for.

 If all we do is spiral in the darkness, we lose access to the very parts of ourselves that can create change compassion, connection, energy, hope.
-And if we want to build anything better-for ourselves, our communities, our children then we have to stay whole enough to keep trying.
+And if we want to build anything better for ourselves, our communities, and our children then we have to stay grounded enough to keep trying.

-Not in a toxic positivity, “just be positive” kind of way, but in the deeper more human way of saying:
+Not in a toxic positivity, “just be positive” kind of way, but in the deeper more human way.
+This might sound like saying:

 I will keep showing up.